 Normally they are quite clean inside, but occasionally you might bite on a mussel with some sand in it.
 That’s an unpleasant experience and can spoil your entire meal.
 So it’s prudent to clean and purge the mussels before preparing any mussel dish.

 - Cleaning: Place the mussels in plenty of cold fresh water right away so they stay closed.
 Dead mussels will not close and need to be discarded.
 Scrub the shells and remove any barnacles as well as the black fibrous “beard”.
 Discard mussels with shells.

-- Purge the mussels of sand and debris inside their digestive tracks.
+- Purging: To purge the mussels of sand and debris inside their digestive tracks.
 Here is an age old method: Put the mussels in a container with cold water and add 1/2 cup of cornmeal.
 Let it stand for 1 hour.
 The mussels will eat the cornmeal and expel any sand or grit.
 Run them under water again to remove all sand and cornmeal at the end.

 Finally a piece of advice: Cook or steam mussels for the briefest time, 3 – 5 minutes at most or until they just open.
 That way, they’ll be juicy, sweet and tender.
 Mussels that remain closed after having been cooked or steamed were dead before you bought them and must be discarded.